dansand/Python/part2/numpy.md

 <class 'numpy.ndarray'>
 ~~~

 The output tells us that `data` currently refers to an N-dimensional array created by the NumPy library.
-These data correspond to arthritis patients' inflammation.
-The rows are the individual patients and the columns are their daily inflammation measurements.
+These data correspond to historical temperature records from Europe.
+The rows are the years and the columns are the seasons.

 We can see what its [shape](reference.html#shape) is like this:

 ~~~ {.python}